 Animals, Vehicles and Children

-We allow access for assistance dogs (guide dogs) only, wearing their distinguishing jackets.
+We allow access for registered assistance dogs only.

 Unfortunately paths aren’t suitable for riding bikes or scooters.